NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 time ISO 8601 2022-04-14T21:25:22Z Time of detection [UTC]

 tag_id Alphanumeric 49 Factory programmed identifier.
-The id will always be an 8-digits alphanumeric number with a code set size of 4 Billion.
+The ID will always be an 8-digit alphanumeric number with a code set size of 4 billion.

 sync Alphanumeric 4B1A Pseudo-random number generated each time the tag transmits.
 This allows multiple receivers to differentiate detections with a method other than synchronized timestamps (useful when time drift in the receiver becomes non-negligible).
 Note: This sync word should only be used to compare detections within smaller time windows (a few minutes) as the chance of repeated values increases with time.